A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Advanced RAG Approaches

 MemoRAG \cite{MemoRAG2024Hongjin} takes a unique approach by employing a lightweight but long-range LLM as a global memory system.
 This design adopts a dual-system architecture: a lightweight LLM serves as the memory module to form global memory of the database, while a more expressive LLM acts as the generation module.
 To form the global memory, MemoRAG introduces a progressive memory formation process where the memory module processes the input sequence through multiple attention layers.
 During this process, it maintains a KV cache of previous memory tokens and employs special weight matrices for memory formation, allowing the model to transform raw input tokens into compressed memory representations.
 The memory tokens are updated through attentive interactions with both the input context and previously formed memories, enabling the model to capture and preserve essential information across the entire database.
 The memory module first generates draft answers that serve as retrieval clues, effectively reducing the search space and improving retrieval precision.
 This approach is particularly effective for handling ambiguous information needs, distributed evidence gathering, and information aggregation tasks.

-CAG (Cache-Augmented Generation) \cite{chan2024don} adopts a more radical approach by completely eliminating real-time retrieval from its workflow.
-Instead of performing retrieval during generation, it pre-computes key-value caches for all relevant documents and uses these caches directly during the generation process.
+CAG (Cache-Augmented Generation) \cite{chan2024don} takes a radical approach by eliminating real-time retrieval from its workflow.
+Instead of performing retrieval during generation, it pre-computes key-value caches for all relevant documents and uses them directly in generation.
 The system operates in three phases: external knowledge preloading, where all relevant documents are preprocessed and formatted into a KV cache; inference, where the precomputed cache is used directly for generation without retrieval; and cache reset, which efficiently maintains system performance across multiple conversation turns.
 This design is particularly effective for scenarios with well-defined, manageable knowledge bases, where the complete set of relevant information can be pre-processed and stored in cache.
 The direct cache access strategy not only improves response time but also ensures stable performance in multi-turn interactions, while significantly reducing system complexity by removing the need to integrate separate retrieval and generation components.

+HawkRAG~\cite{qian2025memory} extends the dual-system framework with a memory-enhanced retrieval approach for unstructured, long-context scenarios.
+It employs a lightweight module to build compressed KV memory representations of the context and generate draft answers for focused retrieval.
+A more expressive model then produces the final output from this refined context.
+It also introduces retrieval learning from generation feedback (RLGF) to enhance memory relevance by optimizing generation quality, achieving strong performance where traditional RAG methods struggle.